 The Local Government Act 2020 requires members of Council staff, and persons engaged under contract to provide advice to Council, to disclose any direct or indirect interest in a matter to which the advice relates.
 Council officers involved in the preparation of this report have no conflict of interest in this matter.

-Wording changing is required to the CEO Employment and Remuneration Policy to provide clarity on the timing of the reappointment process for the CEO.
+Changes to the wording is required to the CEO Employment and Remuneration Policy to provide clarity on the timing of the reappointment process for the CEO.